JasonEtco/smee-action/README.md

 ```

 <h3 align="center">⚠️</h3>
 <p align="center">Heads up!
-This is only to be used for debugging, not for sensitive data.
+This is only to be used for debugging, <strong>not for sensitive data</strong>.
 Smee.io is not secured by any authentication, so anyone with the channel ID can view your payloads as they come in.</p>

 ---